Dragonera

-Dragonera (/ca-ES-IB/; /es/; "Dragon Island"), also called Sa Dragonera, is an uninhabited islet in the Balearic Islands, Spain, located just off the west coast of Majorca.
-It is currently a natural park, Parc Natural Sa Dragonera.
+Dragonera (/ca-ES-IB/; /es/; lit. 'dragon island'), also called Sa Dragonera, is an uninhabited islet in the Balearic Islands, Spain, located just off the west coast of Mallorca.
+It is declared a natural park, Parc Natural Sa Dragonera.

 Geography

 Geologically speaking, Dragonera is an emerged part of the geologic system running southwest-northeast in the Iberian Peninsula.
 It runs from the Málaga province through Cap de la Nau and then gets submerged under the Mediterranean Sea.
-It surfaces again to form the island of Ibiza, the Tramuntana Range in the island of Majorca and Sa Dragonera itself.
+It surfaces again to form the island of Ibiza, the Tramuntana Range in the island of Mallorca and Sa Dragonera itself.
 The silhouette of the mountain range vaguely resembles a dragon, hence its name.

 Dragonera is approximately 3,200 metres in length and has a maximum width of 500 metres.
 Although its highest hill Pico Popi is only 360 metres high, the island's overall relief is very abrupt, especially considering its small size, which made the islet of little importance in historic times.

-The island is a part of the municipality of Andratx, which is, along with Sant Elm (both in nearby Majorca), the closest towns to the island.
+The island is a part of the municipality of Andratx, which is, along with Sant Elm (both in nearby Mallorca), the closest towns to the island.

 Dragonera has a small natural port in the Cala Lladó area.